suarna/gatraffic/README.md

 `sudo docker run -it --name gataffic suarna/gatraffic:latest bash`

--If everything works fine, a prompt, something similar to this should appear:
+-If everything works fine, a prompt, something similar to this, should appear:

 `root@b0d1305bac4b:/app#`